IBM/aspera-cli/docs/README.erb.md

   storage:
     testlaurent:
       node: "@preset:my_faspex_node"
-      path: /myfiles
+      path: /mydir
 my_faspex_node:
   url: https://10.25.0.3:9092
   username: node_faspex
   password: MyNodePassword
 ```

-In this example, a faspex storage named "testlaurent" exists in Faspex, and is located
+In this example, a faspex storage named `testlaurent` exists in Faspex, and is located
-under the docroot in "/myfiles" (this must be the same as configured in Faspex).
+under the docroot in `/mydir` (this must be the same as configured in Faspex).
 The node configuration name is "my_faspex_node" here.

 Note: the v4 API provides an API for nodes and shares.